List of churches in Rogaland: Haugaland prosti

-The deanery was historically called Karmsund prosti, a deanery dating back to the middle ages.
+The deanery was historically called Karmsund prosti, a deanery dating back to the Middle Ages.
 It historically encompassed all of the areas surrounding the Karmsund strait, west of Ryfylke.
 By 2006, the membership of the deanery had grown so large, it was divided into two: all of the parishes in the municipality of Karmøy were moved to the new Karmøy prosti and the rest remained in the deanery which was renamed Haugesund prosti.
-In 2013, the parishes from Vindafjord were moved here, and the deanery was renamed Haugaland prosti.
+In 2013, the parishes from Vindafjord municipality were moved here, and the name was changed from Haugesund prosti to Haugaland prosti.